muscar/muscar.github.com/swift-doesnt-solve-the-null-reference-problem.md

         return nil
     }

-The `tryInc` function increments an integer value only if it's non nil.
-The `if let` part is what Swift's designers call optional binding.
-It's a terser way of working with optional values than having to pattern match on the optional value, like you'd have to do in Haskell or ML.
+The `tryInc` function increments an integer value only if it's non `nil`.
+The `if let` part is what Swift's designers call _optional binding_.
+It's a terser way of working with optional values than having to pattern match on the value, like you'd have to do in Haskell or ML.
 Nice as it may be, this approach doesn't scale in Swift, and that's mainly because Swift has to play as nicely as possible with Cocoa.

 ## Swift optionals, the bad parts